MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-13-distance-is-relative.md

 2. Insertion
 3. Substitution

-While the initial idea of distance between two strings seems logical, this definition is quite convoluted.
+While the initial idea of distance between two strings seems logical<sup id="a2">[2](#f2)</sup>, this definition is quite convoluted.
 So let's think about properties any function describing distance should satisfy to have a consistent way to talk about distances.

 ## Metrics

 Given a set $\xi$ we want to find a function $d:\xi\times\xi \to$ ?
 What should be the output ?
 Let's choose $\mathbb{R}$ for now (this is not the most abstraction we can get, but a useful example).
 I would hope most of us would agree that a distance should always be $\geq 0$.
 It would also be great if the distance between $X$ and $Y$ is the same as the distance between $Y$ and $X$ right ?
 Another property, which should be perfectly fitting to your intuition, is that the distance between two points is 0 if and only if they are the same point.
 Well we are close to a useful definition, but there is one rule our new distance needs to satisfy for it to match our intuition.
 Let's consider three points $X,Y,Z\in\mathbb{R}^n$.
 What do the values of $d(X,Y)$ and $d(Y,Z)$ tell us ?
 Well these two numbers should represent the distance from $X$ to $Y$ and from $Y$ to $Z$.
 If I would ask: "What does this tell us about $d(X,Z)$ ?"
-Most would probably argue that the distance should be less than $d(X,Y)+d(Y,Z)$ right ?
-After all the shortest distance between two points should be a straight line, shouldn't it ?
+Most would probably argue that the distance should be less than $d(X,Y)+d(Y,Z)$ right?
+After all the shortest distance between two points should be a straight line, shouldn't it?
 Well if we consider $X=(0,0),Y=(1,0),Z=(2,0)$ we get (using our normal definition of distance)
 $$d(X,Y)+d(Y,Z)=1+1=d(X,Z).$$
 Therefore $d(X,Z)\leq d(X,Y)+d(Y,Z)$ i.e. it is to strict to demand a strict inequality as opposed to $\leq$.
 But now we have every thing we need to define a mathematical abstraction of distance!